ATNIO/white_paper/english/white_paper.md

 In cryptography, a homomorphic encryption is an encryption that has certain algebraic characteristics such as the decryption of a result of a mathematical operation on encrypted data gives the same result as it would on unencrypted data; this property makes it possible to entrust an external agent to perform calculations, without the data or the results being accessible to this agent.

+##### Related work:  The zero-knowledge proof

+The “zero-knowledge proof, from S.Goldwasser, S.Micali and C.Rackoff is a document written in 1980.
+It means that the prover can convince the verifier that a certain assertion is correct without providing the verifier any useful information.
+Zero-knowledge proof is essentially an agreement involving two or more parties, and a series of steps that are required to be done by the parties.
+The prover will convince the verifier without leaking any information.
+The zero-knowledge proof is a very useful cryptographic tools and is the perfect tool to protect data sovereignty and privacy.

 #### AI computing power sharing

 ##### Centralized power sharing